Poker Status and Legalization in California

 Wasn’t online poker supposed to be legal in California by now?

 The PPA sure thought so.
 In 2013 John Pappas, the Executive Director, mentioned that, with support from a dozen key tribes, he would be surprised if a bill wasn’t passed by early 2014.
-But 2014 saw no formal laws breaking through the ball of red tape and greed.
+But here we are, still no poker legalization for the Golden State in sight.

 It’s shocking that it hasn’t happened sooner, though.
 California has been in this budget crisis for several years.
 Estimates show that the state has had a minimum shortfall of $11 billion, and that it could reach as much as $40 billion.

 What’s the holdup for legalized online poker in California?

 Considering that gambling experts estimate that regulation could bring in $200-$300 million in it’s first year you have to wonder what’s holding them up.
 If that’s not motivation to get the ball rolling then what is?